 William Wheatley and his wife rode to a religious service at neighbor’s house in 1819.
 The Rye Cove area of Scott County still wasn’t populated enough for safe travel.
 The family only had one gun, so Wheatley took it in case they encountered wild animals or highwaymen.
-While the service was just at a neighbor’s house, it was still miles away.
+While the service was just at the neighbor’s house, they were still several miles away.

 The Wheatley children remained at home.
-Milly was 17.
+Milly was 17 at the time.
 Her brothers were “Anter” and Jackie.
-The family owned a single hog that they were fattening for slaughter.
-Their hog sty was around fifty yards from the house.
+The family owned a single hog that they were fattening to slaughter.
+The hog pen was around 50 yards from the main house.

-Around bedtime, the children heard the pig squeal, and instinctively knew it was bad.
+Around bedtime, the pig began to squeal.
+The children knew it was bad.
 Milly knew it was being attacked by a predator, she just wasn’t certain what kind it was.
 Their parents had taken the only gun, so there was no other weapon left to fight off a dangerous wild animal.

 She begged brothers to intervene.
 They refused.
-The animal continued to shriek until Milly couldn’t stand it.
+The animal kept shrieking and Milly couldn’t stand it.
 She ran out on the porch to see what was out there, but it was impossible.
 She only heard deep, vicious growls from a large predator.
 She suspected it was a bear, but wasn’t certain.

 She again begged her brothers to go save the pig.
-It was all they had for the approaching winter, and they would go hungry if the bear ate it.
+It was all they had for the approaching winter.
+They would be hungry if they didn’t.
 Her brothers still refused.
-She had enough.
-She grabbed a long-handled iron skillet.
-She knew there was no choice if they were to have food when it grew cold.
+She had enough of the pitiable sounds and grabbed a long-handled iron skillet.
+She knew there was no other choice if they were to have food when it grew cold.

-After a several agonizing moments of silence, they heard the iron skillet ring out once, then twice.
-The clang of the pan hitting a hard object continued for ten minutes.
+After a few moments of silence, they heard the iron skillet ring out once.
+Then twice.
+The clang of the pan hitting a hard object continued for over ten minutes.
 Then, complete silence overtook the night.
-They heard the pig, but no further growling, and even more worrisome, no response from Milly.
+They heard the pig, but no further growling, and even more troubling, no response from Milly.

-Milly then yelled the “‘fraidy cats,” could come outside.
-Her brothers ran to her.
-Milly had not only killed a predator, she’d taken out the largest bear ever seen in the area, at that time.
-The brothers helped her drag it out of the pig pen and to the yard.
+Milly then yelled that the “fraidy cats,” could come outside.
+Her brothers fled to her.
+Milly had not only killed a predator, she’d taken out the largest bear ever seen in the area at that time.
+The brothers helped her get it out of the pig pen and to the yard.

 Her parents returned and everyone celebrated.
-Her self-reliance and bravery fed their entire community for the whole winter.
+Her self-reliance and bravery fed the entire community for the whole winter.
 Every house in the region was given a massive portion of bear meat.